gilbertpwns/gilbertpwns.github.io/automation/python-automation.md

 ### Conclusion

-* **YANG** is liek a form template for network devices - it tells your tools what can be configure, how it should look, and helps automate it safely.
+* **YANG** is like a form template for network devices - it tells your tools what can be configure, how it should look, and helps automate it safely.

 ---